 Learn how to bring action

 Was your application for a study place rejected or are you afraid it will be?
 During the semester break we will once again hold meetings to explain how to bring action against a decision.
 We provide information and answer questions about the process and cost risk.
 We also have the necessary forms on hand and can fill these out together with you.
 Please come to the AStA waiting room for the meeting.
-The deadline to file an action for the summer semester ends on 30 March and 30 September.
+The deadline to file an action for the summer semester ends on March 31 and on September 30 for the wintersemester, thus on the end of the semester before the semester for which you wish to enroll.
 You must have initiated the process by this date, regardless of whether you have already received a rejection or not.
 You can inform yourself in advance on Einklage.de.

 Discontinued degree programs